joshuamaxey/joshuamaxey/README.md

-# Hi there 👋, I'm Joshua Maxey!
+# Helo, I'm Joshua Maxey!
-### Software Engineer ( Backend / Full-Stack )
+### Professional Builder: Software Engineer ( Backend / Full-Stack ) + Welder / Fabricator

-Passionate about building robust and scalable web applications.
-I love solving problems, optimizing workflows, and contributing to creative software solutions.
+I began my journey as a builder in construction, and eventually I found my way to welding.
+Then I fell in love with coding while trying to build myself a website to advertise my fabrication services, and that's how I became a software engineer!
+Throughout my career and education I've developed a strong work ethic, learned the importance of paying attention to the details, and have learned to love iterative problem solving.

 ## About Me
 - 🌟 Transitioned from welding and fabrication to tech, applying precision and problem-solving skills to software engineering.